block42-blockchain-company/thornode-telegram-bot/README.md

 export DEBUG=True
 ```
 The DEBUG flag set to True will run a local web server as a separate process.
-This way the telegram bot can access the local files `nodeaccounts.json` und `status.json`
+This way the telegram bot can access the local files `nodeaccounts.json` and `status.json`
 in the `test/` folder.
+Verify that Python is available via command `python3` in your environment.
+Furthermore, the server mocks a few Thorchain specific endpoints, for this reason please make sure that the ports:
+* `localhost:26657`
+* `localhost:8080`

+are not busy on your machine.
+Otherwise, mock server won't start.

 To test whether the bot actually notifies you about changes, the data the bot is querying needs to change.
 You can simulate that by manually editing `test/nodeaccounts.json`, `test/status.json` and `test/midgard.json`.